nicoDs96/SmartMuseum/Evaluation.md

 For this prof of concept we will deploy a MongoDB instance with Atlas M0 tier (free tier for lifetime) with physical limitation of shared RAM and CPU and storage limit of 512MB.
 The app will be hosted locally.

 ## Required Hardware
-We will use some STM NUCLEO family board.
-They allows to measure at the same time temperature, relative air humidity, air pressure(only some boards).
-To Support loRaWAN we can use an [extension board](https://www.st.com/en/evaluation-tools/i-nucleo-lrwan1.html).
+We will use some HELTEC family [board](https://heltec.org/project/wifi-lora-32/).
+They allows to use bluetooth, wifi and lora without addiotional extensions at the price of 10$.
 We estimate one board per room (but we should be able to use one of it for two room either and optimize costs).
+The board has a microprocessor ESP32 (dual-core 32-bit MCU + ULP core), with LoRa node chip SX1276/SX1278; Micro USB interface; Onboard SH1.25-2 battery interface, integrated lithium battery management system; Integrated WiFi, LoRa, Bluetooth; Onboard 0.96-inch 128*64 dot matrix OLED display; Integrated CP2102 USB to serial port chip, convenient for program downloading, debugging information printing;

 ## Final Notes on Storage Volume Estimation
 Here a quick explanation on how we have evaluated storage requirements.